 A Power of Attorney Primer

-As people age, there is a finite amount of time in which they can continue to manage their medical decisions, financial affairs and more.
-After that point, it can be difficult for a third party to make certain decisions on their behalf.
-And for good reason: Banks and other financial institutions must protect the assets of their customers from fraudulent claims.
-The legal document needed to authorize another person to manage another’s personal affairs is called a Power of Attorney (POA).
+As people age, there is a finite amount of time in which they can continue to manage their medical decisions, financial affairs, and more.
+After a certain point, individuals may need another person to manage their personal affairs.
+The legal document that authorizes someone to do this is called a Power of Attorney (POA).

-- the power of attorney is effective when executed;
+- The power of attorney goes into effect when executed;

-- the power of attorney is durable (not terminated by principal’s incapacity);
+- The power of attorney is durable (not terminated by the principal’s incapacity);

-- the power of attorney is dissolved when an action is filed for dissolution, annulment or separation of agent’s marriage to principal;
+- The power of attorney is dissolved when an action is filed for dissolution, annulment, or separation of agent’s marriage to the principal;

-- an agent that is not an ancestor, spouse or descendant of the principal shall not create an interest in the principal’s property.
+- An agent who is not an ancestor, spouse, or descendant of the principal shall not create an interest in the principal’s property.
 Note also that the power of attorney does not authorize the agent to make health care decisions for you.

-If there is a person that needs help managing their finances or other life decisions, they need to have someone step in as their agent.
-To do this with the least amount of issues, this person needs to have a valid POA enacted with the agent (attorney-in-fact) named, otherwise financial institutions, email accounts and other personal information will be unavailable to someone just trying to help.
+If someone needs help managing their finances or other life decisions, they need to have someone step in as their agent.
+To do this with the fewest issues, this person needs to have a valid POA enacted with the agent (attorney-in-fact) named; otherwise, financial institutions, email accounts, and other personal information will be unavailable to someone just trying to help.

 People assume that this only applies to older people, but think of what could happen if you are in a car accident today that leaves you incapacitated.
 When the unexpected happens, how will you access the money and information you need?

-For more information on this area of law, see our overviews of estate planning, wills, trusts, and probate and estate administration.
+For more information on this area of law, see our overviews of estate planning and probate and estate administration.

 What do I do next?